tanrobotix/tanrobotix.github.io/src/pages/posts/tidb-at-zalopay-infrastructure-and-lesson-learned.md

 *This article refers to many original documentations from PingCAP, Wikipedia, db-engine, and others...*

-*Extrinseco: This ariticle is posted in [PingCAP Blog](https://pingcap.com/success-stories/tidb-at-zalopay-infrastructure-lesson-learned/)*
+*Extrinseco: This article is posted in [PingCAP Blog](https://pingcap.com/success-stories/tidb-at-zalopay-infrastructure-lesson-learned/)*